MileHacker Logo

 Internet Access & Wi-Fi Availability

 Free Wi-Fi is common in Sibiu, found in most cafes, restaurants, hotels, and many public spaces, including main squares.
-A local SIM card provides mobile data for connectivity where Wi-Fi is not available.
-For continuous access, think about getting A portable wi-fi device-Fi device like Solis Wi-Fi.
+A local SIM card provides mobile data for internet access where Wi-Fi is not available.
+For continuous access, you might want A portable wi-fi hotspot-Fi device like Solis Wi-Fi.

 Connectivity Options